prestodb/presto/presto-docs/src/main/sphinx/functions/geospatial.rst

 .. function:: ST_Dimension(Geometry) -> bigint

     Returns the inherent dimension of this geometry object, which must be less than or equal to the coordinate dimension.

 .. function:: ST_Distance(Geometry, Geometry) -> double

     Returns the 2-dimensional cartesian minimum distance (based on spatial ref) between two geometries in projected units.

 .. function:: ST_IsClosed(Geometry) -> boolean

-    Returns TRUE if the linestring's start and end points are coincident.
+    Returns ``true`` if the linestring's start and end points are coincident.

 .. function:: ST_IsEmpty(Geometry) -> boolean

-    Returns TRUE if this Geometry is an empty geometrycollection, polygon, point etc.
+    Returns ``true`` if this Geometry is an empty geometrycollection, polygon, point etc.

 .. function:: ST_IsRing(Geometry) -> boolean

-    Returns TRUE if and only if the line is closed and simple.
+    Returns ``true`` if and only if the line is closed and simple.

 .. function:: ST_Length(Geometry) -> double

-    Returns the length of a linestring or multi-linestring using Euclidean measurement on a 2-dimensional plane (based on spatial ref) in projected units.
+    Returns the length of a linestring or multi-linestring using Euclidean measurement on a two dimensional plane (based on spatial ref) in projected units.

 .. function:: ST_XMax(Geometry) -> double